Resources for Residents

 Most graduates of formal urologic oncology training find positions within a private practice setting, where over 40% of the practice is related to cancer.
 For more information about urologic oncology or to find information on fellowships, please visit the Society for Urologic Oncology.

 Surgical oncology fellowships are reviewed and approved by the Society of Surgical Oncology (SSO).
-Surgical oncology fellowship programs strive to expand the basic surgical knowledge and experience obtained during residency to develop skilled surgeon-investigators who, in turn, will become recognized experts in the field of surgical oncology.
-Physicians who are interested in fellowship training in surgical oncology can participate in the Match program, which is conducted in the fall.
+Surgical oncology fellowship programs strive to expand the basic surgical knowledge and experience obtained during residency.
+The goal is to develop skilled surgeon-investigators who will become recognized experts in the field of surgical oncology.
+Physicians who are interested in fellowship training in surgical oncology can participate in the Match program.
+The match program is conducted in the fall.

 Surgical oncology fellowship interviews are typically held in late summer and early fall.
 For more information about surgical oncology fellowships, or to obtain a list of programs, please visit the SSO.